 Quick Self-Care Tips

-• 4Progress to bland foods (BRAT: bananas, rice, applesauce, toast)
+• 3Eat bland foods when ready (BRAT: bananas, rice, applesauce, toast)

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.